unswexplains/unswexplains.github.io/ff3ee5fc82f5/content.md

   });
 </script>

-You'll probably agree that points are not as good for this data as bars.
-One reason is that points are harder to see.
-Another reason is that bars give a better sense of the kind of thing we are measuring.
-They give the impression that we're measuring an *amount*, which is appropriate for populations because they are amounts of people.
-Points don't give that same impression.
+You'll probably agree that for this data, points are not as good as bars.
+For one thing, points are harder to see.
+For another, bars give a better sense of the kind of thing we're measuring.
+Populations are *amounts* - amounts of people.
+Bars give the impression that we're measuring amounts, but points don't.

-You'll probably agree that lines are not as good either.
-They're easy to see, but they suggest that the populations change continuously from one region to the next, which is not so - each region has its own discrete population, and there are no intermediate values.
+You'll probably also agree that for this data, lines are not as good as bars either.
+They're easy to see, but they suggest that populations change continuously from one region to the next, which is not so - each region has its own discrete population, and there are no intermediate values.

 # The order of the bars

 The regions have been ordered alphabetically in the visualisations above.
-This is not a particularly informative ordering, and it might be better to order them by population, either ascending or descending.
-Here they are in order of descending population:
+This is not particularly informative, and it might be better to order them by population instead, either ascending or descending.
+Here they are, in order of descending population:

 <div id="ordered"></div>
 <script>